 Now, 3.5 years into this journey, I see that our suffering has not been in vain.
 I see that our tears have been for a purpose.
 We are called to help educate and empower other cancer families so their own child can THRIVE during conventional cancer treatment and live a long, healthy life.

 So, do you know a child affected by cancer?
 If so, please empower them and spread the word!
-Let them know that we host a quarterly 30 Day Thrive Program, regular educational retreats, provide KICKstart Kits, and sponsor regular events.
+Let them know that we host a 30 Day Thrive Program, provide KICKstart Kits, sponsor an KICKcancER Athletes Program and host other regular events.

 And if interested in helping to share our movement with the world, here’s a couple of things you can do:

 - Share on your social media pages.